 It’s important to us that you settle into life at the University, and we really want you to enjoy your time here.
 At Bangor we aim to provide a supportive and welcoming environment in which students can live and study.
-Our orientation programme starts on the 16th of September.
+Our orientation programme starts on the 17th January, and can be viewed here.

 Getting to Bangor

-We will be providing a pick-up service from Manchester International Airport to Bangor for students who will be arriving on Wednesday 15th September 2021.
-If you would like to book a place on one of our buses, please complete the on-line booking form as soon as possible.
+We will be providing a pick-up service from Manchester International Airport to Bangor for students who will be arriving on Wednesday, 14th September, 2022.
+If you would like to book a place on one of our coaches, please complete the on-line booking form as soon as possible.

 Welcome to Bangor University

-Currently, staff at the International Student Support Office are not on campus, but we are available to provide advice and assistance online.
-We can discuss issues with you via Skype, Zoom, the University's Microsoft Teams platform as well as over the telephone.
+Staff at the International Student Support Office are on campus, but we are also available to provide advice and assistance online.
+We can discuss issues with you via Skype, Zoom, the University's Microsoft Teams platform as well as over the telephone!
 So, please email us at email@example.com to arrange an online meeting or to ask any questions you may have.
-You can also telephone us on 01248 388633.
+You can also telephone us on 01248 382882/388070.

-To help you to settle into life at Bangor and the University, we have put in place an online orientation programme.
+To help you to settle into life at Bangor and the University, we have put in place an orientation programme.
 This will enable you to get to know the University, complete your registration, meet new friends and become familiar with your School and other departments.
-The programme starts on Thursday, 16th September, and can be viewed here.
+The programme starts on Wednesday 14th September, and can be viewed here.

 The University’s International Student Support Office provides help and advice on a range of matters, both once you have arrived and before you get to Bangor.
 Have a look at our webpage for useful pre-arrival information.